×

 Is there a lot of diversity?
 Are people in Mexico accepting of differences?

 "This town is the perfect blend of the local community and expats.
 Although one would recommend learning the language of any country where you live, English speakers can get by very well in San Carlos without it.
 So many expats have made San Carlos their home, that it is a well known "English" community.
-If you are looking for total immersion in the Mexican culture this may not be the place," explained one expat living in San Carlos, Mexico.
+If you are looking for total immersion in the Mexican culture this may not be the place," said one expat who made the move to San Carlos.

 View More Answers